 Id., 146 S.W.3d at 891 (footnote omitted).
-While this court no longer requires an affidavit admitting fault before we will consider the motion, an attorney should candidly admit fault where he has erred and is responsible for the failure to perfect the appeal.
+While this court no longer requires an affidavit admitting fault before we will consider the motion, an attorney should candidly admit fault when he or she has erred and is responsible for the failure to perfect the appeal.
 See id.

 [1] In accordance with McDonald v.
-State, supra, Mr. Germany and Mr. Morton have candidly admitted fault.
-The motion is, therefore, granted.
+State, supra, Mr. Cooksey has admitted that he confused the dates.
+The motion, is, therefore, granted.
 A copy of this opinion will be forwarded to the Committee on Professional Conduct.